shrddr/DatalogConvert/readme.md

 When running the import from a clean remote node the only thing I had to install is `6.00.00-FTHistorian-SE-DVD\Redist\Enterprise\piapi_X64.msi`.
 If you run the import script directly on historian server machine, it is probably already installed.

-Don't forget to add write permissions (assign `piadmin` user) to remote IP address (SMT > Security > Mappings & Trusts).
+When running remotely, don't forget to add write permissions (assign `piadmin` user) to remote IP address (SMT > Security > Mappings & Trusts).
 You can also limit access by process name `dat2E` .
 That is whatever you put into ` piut_setprocname ` trimmed to 4 chars plus the `E` symbol (ethernet?).
 If the connection is not successful check SMT > Operation > Message Logs.

 You still have to create all Historian points manually *before starting the import*, as described earlier in `dat2csv`.
 If you use a fresh archive, stop incoming real-time data collection, and specify reasonable compression options (`CompDev`) for each point, the imported data should be compressed on the fly.